CryptikEd/Cryptoforbeginners/README.md

 ---

 ## Features

+The website contains of four sections besides the main landing page: About, Background, Future and Top 3 crypto.
+It is very easily navigated with different page areas that are targeted in the navigation bar.
+For extra ease there is a fixed back-to-top button

 - *Navigation Bar*
   - The fully responsive navigation bar is prominently featured on the Crypto for Beginners main page, providing easy access to essential sections such as About, Background, Future, and 3 Cryptos.
 This consistent navigation ensures users can seamlessly explore different aspects of cryptocurrency education without any hassle.